Quantifying Feature Space Universality Across Large Language Models via Sparse Autoencoders: Methodology

-In summary, the steps to carry out our similarity comparison experiments are given below, and steps 1 to 3 are illustrated in Figure \ref{fig:steps}: \begin{enumerate} \item For the permutation issue: Get mean activation correlation of two decoder SAEs for similar LLMs.
-Pair each feature A with its max activation correlated feature from model B. \item Rearrange the order of features in each matrix to pair them row by row. \item For the rotational issue: Apply various rotation-invariant metrics to get a \emph{Paired Score}. \item Using the same metrics, obtain the similarity scores of $N$ \emph{random pairings} to estimate a null distribution.
+\textbf{Assessing Scores with Baseline. } We follow the approach of \citet{Kriegeskorte2008} to randomly pair features to obtain a baseline score.
+We compare the score of the features paired by correlation (which we refer to as the "paired features") with the average score of $N$ runs of randomly paired features to obtain a p-value score.
+If the p-value is less than 0.05, the measure suggests that the similarity is statistically meaningful.
+In summary, the steps to carry out our similarity comparison experiments are given below, and steps 1 to 3 are illustrated in Figure \ref{fig:steps}: \begin{enumerate} \item For the permutation issue: Get activation correlations for feature pairs from SAE decoder weights.
+Pair features from SAE $A$ with its highest activation correlated feature from SAE $B$. \item Rearrange the order of features in each matrix to pair them row by row. \item For the rotational issue: Apply rotation-invariant measures to get a \emph{Paired Score}. \item Using the same measures, obtain the similarity scores of $N$ \emph{random pairings} to estimate a null distribution.
 Obtain a p-value of where the paired score falls in the null distribution to determine statistical significance. \end{enumerate}

-\textbf{Semantic Subspace Matching Experiments.} For these experiments, we first identify semantically similar subspaces, and then compare their similarity.
-This is summarized by the following steps: \begin{enumerate} \item We find a group of related features in each model by searching for features which activate highly on the top 5 samples' tokens that belong to a \emph{concept category}.
-For example, the concept of "emotions" contains keywords such as "rage".
-Since the correlations are calculated by tokens, we use single-token keywords.
-If a keyword from a concept appears at least once, that feature is included.
-The keywords in each category are given in Appendix \ref{app:categ}. \item We obtain mappings between these subsets of features using max activation correlation. \item We characterize the relationships of features within these groups (eg. pairwise differences between features), and compare these relationships across models using similarity metrics. \end{enumerate}

-\emph{Assessing Scores with Baseline. } We use two types of tests which compare the paired score to a null distribution.
-Each test examines that the score is rare under a certain null distribution assumption: \begin{enumerate} \item Test 1: We compare the score of a semantic subspace mapping to the mean score of randomly shuffled pairings of the same subspaces.
-This test shows just comparing the subspace of features is not enough; the features must be paired. \item Test 2: We compare the score of a semantic subspace mapping to a mean score of mappings between randomly selected feature subsets of the same sizes as the semantic subspaces.
-This uses a correlation matrix only between the two subsets, not between the entire space.
-This shows that the high similarity score does not hold for any two subspaces of the same size. \end{enumerate}